OpenAPI/Swagger Integration

 using Sannr;

-public class UserRegistrationRequest
+public partial class UserRegistrationRequest

 {